Improving the prospects for small house builders and developers (NF57)

 Summary of content

 Describes how small companies contribute to housing supply.
 Plots decline in numbers of small companies.
-Comparison with medium and larger house builders.
+Comparison of small house builders with medium and larger house builders.
 How output was affected by the 2008 recession.
 Shows the business challenges recognised by small companies.

 Main challenges related to planning included: